Chart Color Schemes

 Woonona - Bulli - Russell Vale displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Woonona - Bulli - Russell Vale, as per the latest Census evaluation, 69.8% of dwellings were houses while 30.3% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
+The housing structure in Woonona-Bulli-Russell Vale, as per the latest Census, consisted of 69.8% houses and 30.3% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Non-Metro NSW's 58.9% houses and 41.1% other dwellings.
-The home ownership rate in the area was higher than that of Non-Metro NSW at 37.1%, with mortgaged dwellings at 39.1% and rented ones at 23.8%.
-The median monthly mortgage repayment in the region was $2,349, surpassing Non-Metro NSW's average of $2,189.
-Meanwhile, the median weekly rent figure stood at $390, compared to Non-Metro NSW's $400.
-Nationally, Woonona - Bulli - Russell Vale's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Home ownership in the area was at 37.1%, with mortgaged dwellings at 39.1% and rented ones at 23.8%.
+The median monthly mortgage repayment was $2,349, higher than Non-Metro NSW's average of $2,189.
+The median weekly rent was $390, compared to Non-Metro NSW's $400.
+Nationally, Woonona-Bulli-Russell Vale's mortgage repayments were significantly higher at $2,349 against the Australian average of $1,863, and rents exceeded the national figure of $375 at $390.

 Frequently Asked Questions - Housing